occisn/cl-lisp2calc/README.md

 Not in CL :
      - (while (<= a b) body) but body shall not increase stack
      - variants with < >= >

+TODO : functions specific to calc, as those prime-related
+... we have to code them again here, so that codes could be executed in CL and Emacs Lisp also.

+how does it work?
 output-and-stack = (output . stack)
     where output is the current state of the future Calc command
            at this stage of the conversion